napari/napari/docs/naps/2-conda-based-packaging.md

 ### Milestone 4: Enabling in-app napari version updates

-Our first attempts [^in-app-update-pr] to implementing this consisted of a pop-up dialog that would notify the user about the available updates.
+Our first attempts [^in-app-update-pr] to implement this consisted of a pop-up dialog that would notify the user about the available updates.
 Accepting the dialog would trigger the creation of a new environment (e.g. `napari-0.4.16`) alongside the existing one (e.g. `napari-0.4.15`).
 While it could be argued that this is not an "update" per se, but a new installation, it fulfills the same
 goal: the new version is available.
-If the user wants to get rid of the old one, an option would have been offered to auto-clean on success, or after not using it for some configurable time.
+If the user wants to get rid of the old one, an option can be offered to auto-clean on success, or after not using it for some configurable time.

 However, having several versions of napari coexisting might risk questions like "which napari version is the default one?", "which one will be in charge of updating napari?", "what if the